 Processes, organization and corporate culture

-In the software development world, the adoption of Agile and DevOps methodologies positively affects DevX.
+In the software development world, the adoption of Agile, DevOps, and Platform Engineering methodologies positively affects DevX.
 Incremental development, frequent interactions with the business, regular feedback and, above all, the creation of small, autonomous and accountable feature teams are processes that help you work more efficiently.
 In addition to these methodologies, adopting the Docs as Code approach can also have a significant impact on the Developer Experience.

 It is then crucial to foster collaboration in all forms, especially for hybrid working models.
 The corporate communication model should also shift from top‑down principles to a more horizontal, feedback‑based paradigm.